krishnazoro/sql/README.md

 - Query for print specific numbers of characters in the table data: SELECT stfname,LEFT(job_desc,3) job_desc FROM company;

- 5. If you learn more about the functions search in "Tech on the net".
+ 5. If you want learn more about the functions search in "Tech on the net".